 GW-501516 does not target the androgen receptors like SARMs.
 This means that it doesn’t suppress testosterone production, and as a result there is no need for a PCT after a cycle of Cardarine.

-Cardarine doesn’t affect hormone levels at all, which means that it is not suppressive.
-It does not target the androgen receptors in the way that SARMs (and steroids) do.
+No, it does not target the androgen receptors in the way that SARMs (and steroids) do.
 As a result, it has no effect on the natural production of testosterone.

 Is Cardarine a SARM?